jeffwidman/ansible-tarsnap/README.md

 Why Tarsnapper?
-Having lots of snapshots doesn't take up much additional space or cost because tarsnap does an amazing job of diff'ing the deltas.
-Unfortunately, it takes quite a while for Tarsnap to parse all the diffs, so it's better to keep the number of snapshots relatively low.
-Otherwise you'll be waiting a long time for backups to be reconstructed.
-Normally when you want your backups, it's an emergency situation where you really do NOT want to be waiting for diffs to be parsed.
+Having lots of snapshots doesn't take up much additional space or cost because tarsnap does an amazing job of diff'ing the backups and only storing the deltas.
-That's where Tarsnapper comes in--it auto-deletes old snapshots using a configurable GFS scheme.
+Unfortunately, as you accumulate more and more snapshots, restoring a backup becomes painfully slow because Tarsnap has to parse all those diffs to reconstruct the backup.
+For most production scenarios, a faster recovery time is more important than maintaining daily backups for years and years.
+That's where Tarsnapper comes in.
+It speeds up your recovery time by deleting intermediate backups, thereby forcing Tarsnap to merge snapshot deltas together.
+You can choose which snapshots get deleted using a configurable grandfather-father-son (GFS) scheme.

 Requirements
 ------------